arth36/wp-book/README.md

 ## List of main directory and file

-  * >includes :- this directory consist of all files for admin side functionality
+  * >`includes` :- this directory consist of all files for admin side functionality
-  * >wp-book.php :- main file, the execution starts from here.
+  * >`wp-book.php` :- main file, the execution starts from here.

 # For Users :-

+This Plugin is not available on wordpress, user has to manually activate the plugin, for this user has to follow some steps which has listed below:-

+ 1. Click on `clone and download` and download the zip file.
+ 2. From cpanel navigate to `wp-content` and then `plugins` folder.
+ 3. Create new Folder named `wp-book` and copy all content of `wp-book` which has downloaded from github.
+ 4. Go to your `Wordpress Addmin Panel` and then go to plugins folder.
+ 5. There will be a new plugin named `wp-book` and then activate it.
+ 6. Last step is bit simple, ENJOY IT! :grin:

 # Screenshots :-